BlinkTagInc/gtfs-to-html/README.md

     npm run gtfs-to-html

+By default, it will look for a `config.json` file in the project root.
+To specify a different path for the configuration file:

+    npm run gtfs-to-html -- --config-path /path/to/your/custom-config.json

 This will download the GTFS file specified in `config.js` .
 Then, it will build the HTML timetables and save them in `html/:agency_key`.

 ### Options

 Note the use of two sets of `--` when running commands with arguments from npm.

+`config-path`

+    npm run gtfs-to-html -- --config-path /path/to/your/custom-config.json

 `nohead`